 Strength testing is a large part of friction welding quality control because many OEMs have specifications to meet for the required strength to ensure maximum performance of the component.
 To validate optimal friction welding parameters and evaluate the durability of the welded materials, you use the bend test.
 Bend tests are quite straight forward, the most common application of the bend test is to check quality and purpose during friction welding.
 This process is not very time consuming, and you can test the component nearly anywhere.
-We perform bend tests internally and we also use a third-party mechanical testing facility to ensure accurate, unbiased results.
-Below is an example of what our 3rd party bend testing results look like, which are provided by Element.

 After welding the two materials from the friction welding process, remove a strap from the center of the cross sectioned metal from the welded portion.
 You need to cut the strap flat.
 Now bend the strap in a L shape.
 The stretch on the material will be outside; however, the compression of the material will be inside.
 Even though the bend test method might look simple, there are various complications that even good friction welders sometimes fail to perform the procedure properly.